Dogs are natural food scavengers. They will eat many items that we humans know are inappropriate such as foil, plastic wrappers, and more.

 Management is key

 Management is the key to stopping counter surfing.
-If you don’t have anything on the counter for the dog to get, then there is no reason to jump.
+If you don’t have anything on the counter for the dog to get, there is no reason to jump.
 In most cases, keeping temptations out of reach and zoning appropriate areas for the dog to occupy is really necessary and successful.
 This type of management is challenging for most people to deal with, so there are some things that you can do to stop counter surfing.

 Teach your dog commands

 Teach your dog to do a down-stay in a special place in the kitchen out from underfoot.
 Once your dog can do a down-stay for 5 minutes, you will begin his training during food preparation times.
 This will extend the amount of time it takes to prepare your meals but is well worth it.
 Your dog will learn to remain on a mat or to be in the same spot.
 Your timing will make a big difference in how quickly progress is made.
 Catching him after he has left his place or mat and walked several steps is far from catching the first muscle contraction or intention to break the stay.
-This is why for a few days, you will need to extend the time it takes to prepare your meals as this will be very time-consuming in the early stages of training.
+This is why you will need to extend the time it takes to prepare your meals for a few days, as this will be very time-consuming in the early stages of training.
 You will need a lot of time to keep a good eye on the dog during the first few training sessions.

 Once your dog can do a down-stay for 5 minutes, whenever you are in the kitchen, have your dog go to his “place.”
 Praise him every 10 seconds for the first two times, then every 20 seconds for the next two times, then every 30 seconds.
 Gradually stretch the rewarding until the dog can hold his stay for the entire time you prepare a meal.
 To achieve this may take several weeks, depending on how many times you practice.
 If he gets up at any time during training, you give him a correction and take him back to his “place.”
 Your dog learns that if he breaks the stay, he will be put back anyway, but if he holds the stay on his own, he has a good chance for a reward.